Ar-Ray-code/YOLOX-ROS/yolox_ros_cpp/README.md

 #### Jetson + TensorRT
 Jetson docker container cannot display GUI.
-If you want to show image with bounding box drawn, subscribe from host jetson installed ROS2 Eloquent or Dashing.
+If you want to show image with bounding box drawn, subscribe from host jetson or other PC.

 ```bash
 # run YOLOX_nano